Make these super easy sausage (or ground beef) and rice stuffed peppers in just 20 minutes with only five ingredients!

 - You can make these peppers with any rice you have on hand.
 I like to use the Spanish rice because it adds another layer of flavor to the stuffed peppers.
 Basmati or brown rice will work as well, in addition to plain old white rice.

-- Speaking of rice, you want to be sure to cook the rice first.
-It will not cook up with the peppers and will be dry and crunchy if you add it to the stuffing raw.
+- Speaking of rice, you want to be sure to cook the rice first or use minute rice.
+Uncooked rice will not cook up with the peppers and will be dry and crunchy if you add it to the stuffing raw.

 - If you don’t want to waste the pepper tops, you can dice them up and cook with the sausage, rice, and tomato mixture and stuff them right in with everything else.